 Figure 10.
-Information data in the provenance graph.
-Figure (a) is the main artifact node data (Project).
-Figure (b) is an agent node data (Employee).
-Figure (c) is a process node data (actions) and Figure (d) an edge data (influences).
+Information data in the provenance graph. (a) is the main artifact node data (Project). (b) is an agent node data (Employee). (c) is a process node data (actions) and (d) an edge data (influences).

 Provenance Graph

-With adaptations made in SDM at [16], it is possible to use the collected data for provenance analysis.
-The collected game data is exported for an external graph visualization tool, which uses JUNG.
+With the adaptations made in the original SDM concepts [16], it is possible to use the collected data for provenance analysis.
+The collected game data is exported for the previously introduced graph visualization tool, which uses JUNG.
 In that application, the data is processed and used to generate a provenance graph for analysis.

 Figure 11.
 An example of credits status filter.